Originally posted April 23rd, 2018

 I was obviously cold and shivering.
 Several awesome people asked me if I wanted anything.
 I’ve experienced the kindness of strangers on Marathon Monday before.
 It is such an affirmation of humanity and decency.
 I barely looked up to say no thank you to these incredible examples of humanity.

 I hope I didn’t come off as a jerk.
 I was freezing and trying to hook up with people who could help me.
-The people who could help me were right by my side.
+And the people who could help me were right by my side.

 I finally found the BSC at 505 Boylston Street and headed in that direction.
 A Boston Cop told me I could cross the security area, but no one could come with me.